miningchi/chicrime/README.md

 chicrime
 ========
-The code here is for a Shiny App that allows you to visualize and analyze Chicago's crime statistics.
+The code here is for a Shiny App found at <a href="https://miningchi2.shinyapps.io/chicrime/" target=" blank">MiningChi.com</a> that allows you to visualize and analyze Chicago's crime statistics.
 Some specifics include:

 + Finding crimes on a map
 + Analyzing crimes over time